Richiefinegan11/finesse_fitness/README.md

   * Sort all items by date added, name or price so that I can identify new products, products that fit my budget, and find easier what I'm looking for.
   * Search for an item from anywhere on the site so that I can easily find what I'm looking for.
   * Be able to see the price of the item without clicking into it so that I can easily decide if I can afford the item.
-  * Be able to quickly add the item without having to click on the product so that I can save time if I know that I want to purchase the item.
   * Be able to see more details about the product so that I can make an educated decision of whether to purchase the item.
   * Select the quantity of the product so that I can choose how many products I'm purchasing and not have to add the same item multiple times.
-  * Be able to see the rating and reviews to allow me to judge if the item is worth the price based on other feedback.
   * See my shopping cart as items are added to know how the total without having to go to another page.
   * Edit the quantity of added items so that I don't have to remove and add items again.
   * Remove added items easily so that I can purchase only the items that I want.